CodeStix/typed-react-form/articles/useForm.md

+# `useForm`

 Creates a new form state manager.
 This hook does not cause a rerender.

 **Note for using `setState` along with `useForm`**: This library is built upon the fact that only the things that change should rerender.
 When using `setState` with the form, a state change causes the whole form to rerender.
 You can reduce this problem by creating components from the things that use the state, or you can use [custom form state](https://github.com/CodeStix/typed-react-form/wiki/useForm#defaultstate-optional-issubmitting-false).

 `useForm(defaultValues, validator?, validateOnChange = false, validateOnMount = false, defaultState = {isSubmitting: false})`